Richard J. Grad

 Bio

 Professor Grad is an SVP and Global Head of Litigation for MGA Entertainment, where he manages corporate litigation worldwide and advises senior management on legal, operational, and risk management issues.
 He previously served as head of litigation worldwide for GE Aerospace.
-Before joining GE, he was a senior partner at Sidley Austin LLP, a global law firm, co-chairing the financial services/class action litigation group.
-Professor Grad has a long history of involvement in charitable, arts, cultural, and educational institutions, including serving on the boards at Public Counsel, MOCA Los Angeles, CalArts, the Cincinnati Art Museum, the REDCAT Council, the Boys and Girls Clubs of Santa Monica, and Board Chair of the Make-A-Wish Foundation of Greater Los Angeles.
+Before joining GE, he was a senior partner at Sidley Austin LLP, co-chairing the firm's financial services/class action litigation group.
+Professor Grad has a long history of involvement in charitable, arts, cultural, and educational institutions, including serving on the boards at Public Counsel, MOCA Los Angeles, CalArts, Cincinnati Art Museum, REDCAT Council, Boys and Girls Clubs of Santa Monica, and Make-A-Wish Foundation of Greater Los Angeles.